jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Training parameters

-In previous sections, we discussed many problems in training a network, and how bad learning rate produces bad predictions.
+In previous sections, we discuss many problems in training a network, and how bad learning rate produces bad predictions.
 We now come back to the gradient descent and discuss different methods for updating the trainable parameters.
-This is not an easy topic because the shape of the cost function can be very different in different problem domains or the way we compute cost.
+This is not an easy topic because the shape of the cost function can be very different in different problem domains.
 Fortunately, most DL software libraries provide many different optimization methods.
 We will cover a couple core concepts here.

 #### Rate decay
-To maintain a constant learning rate may not be a good idea.
+To maintain a constant learning rate is not be a good idea.
 It is like using a saw to finish the last part of making a table.
-One common way to do it is after some initial phase, we start to decay the learning rate for every N iterations.
+One common way to reduce the rate is after some initial phase, we start to decay the learning rate for every N iterations.
 For example, after 10,000 iterations, the learning rate will be decay by the formula below for every 20,000 iterations:

 $$
-learning_rate = learning_rate \cdot decay_factor
+\text{learning rate} = \text{learning rate} \cdot \text{decay factor}
 $$

-which decay_factor is another hyperparameter say 0.95.
+which decay factor is another hyperparameter say 0.95.

 #### Momentum update
-We mentioned before gradient descent is like dropping a ball in a bowl and let it slide down.
-But our previous gradient descent adjusts the parameters by the gradient of the current location of $$ W $$ only.
+We mention gradient descent is like dropping a ball in a bowl.
+But our gradient descent adjusts the parameters by the gradient of the current location of $$ W $$ only.
 In the physical world, the movement of the ball depends on the location but also the velocity of the ball.
-We could adjust $$ W $$ by the gradient and its path history rather than throw all the path information away from previous iterations.
+We could adjust $$ W $$ by the gradient and its history rather than throw all the information away.
 If we recall the stochastic gradient descent, it follows a zip zap pattern rather than a smooth curve.
 With this history information, we can make stochastic gradient or mini-batch gradient to behave more smoothly.

 Here we introduce a variable $$v$$ which behaves like the velocity (momentum) in the physical word.
 In each iteration, we update $$ v $$ by keeping a portion of v minus the change caused by the gradient at that location. $$ mu $$ controls how much history information to keep, and this will be another hyperparameter.
 Researchers may describe $$ mu_ $$ as a fraction.
 If you recall the parameter oscillation problem before, this actually becomes a damper to stop the oscillations.
 Momentum based gradient descent often have a smoother path and settle to a minima closer and faster.